 I’ve concluded that by adapting the true Mediterranean Diet so that it also maintains the alkaline pH balance in the body, you have the perfect diet for skin and overall health.

-I consider it the "magic wand" for natural health promotion.
+I consider it the "magic wand" to promote our own natural health and vitality.

 I outlined the Mediterranean Food Pyramid in my last blog post.
-In this post, I'm going to explain an Alkaline Diet.
+In this post, I'm going to explain the concept of an Alkaline Diet.